 As a result of his expertise in the international jurisdiction of the Court of Protection, Alex was instructed in a series of unprecedented cases relating to the placement of foreign minors in English psychiatric institutions and/or other residential settings under the provisions of Council Regulation 2201/2003.
 The cases resulted in an urgent reference (from the ‘placing’ EU member state) to the CJEU, and one public judgment: HSE Ireland v SF EWHC 1640 (Fam); 2 FLR 1131.

-Alex has had a long standing interest in healthcare matters, especially those raising ethical dilemmas.
-He is instructed by the Claimant in R (Conway) v Secretary of State for Justice, challenging the ban on assisted dying in s.2(1) Suicide Act 1961, which is now before the Court of Appeal.
-He has been instructed by the Faculty of Intensive Care Medicine and Intensive Care Society in the expedited appeal to the Supreme Court in the Y case, concerning withdrawal of life-sustaining treatment from those in a prolonged disorder of consciousness.
-He is on the Legal and Ethical Policy Unit of the Faculty of Intensive Care Medicine and has been a legal adviser to the BMA/RCP working group on withdrawal of clinically assisted nutrition and hydration, as well as the working parties on guidance for consent and Jehovah’s Witness working party of the Association of Anaesthetists of Great Britain and Ireland (having previously been on their consent working party).
+Alex has had a long-standing interest in healthcare matters, especially those raising ethical dilemmas.
+He was instructed by Claimant in R (Conway) v Secretary of State for Justice EWCA Civ 1431, challenging the ban on assisted dying in s.2(1) Suicide Act 1961, .
+He is on the Legal and Ethical Policy Unit of the Faculty of Intensive Care Medicine and has been a legal adviser to the BMA/RCP working group on withdrawal of clinically assisted nutrition and hydration, as well as the working parties on guidance for consent and Jehovah’s Witness of the Association of Anaesthetists of Great Britain and Ireland.
 He appeared pro bono in the Court of Appeal (with Jenni Richards QC) for Patient Concern in the case of Burke v General Medical Council QB 273.